Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 ### Build the Demo Service

-To build the demo service, run the *Gradle* build as follows:
+To build the demo service, run *Gradle* as follows:

 ```sh
 $ ./gradlew buildDemo -Pbroker=<JMS Broker>